How to test a driver at runtime using Visual Studio

 - (Recommended) Set up a kernel mode debugging connection to the test computer.
 To use a network connection for kernel mode debugging, the target computer must be running Windows 8.
 On computers running Windows 7 or Windows Vista, you can set up a USB, 1394, or a serial connection for kernel mode debugging.
-For more information, see Configuring a Computer for Testing and Debugging.
+For more information, see Provision a computer for driver deployment and testing (WDK 8.1).

 From Visual Studio, you can configure and provision computers for testing.
 When you configure the test computers, the WDK driver test framework automatically enables the test computer for remote debugging and transfers the necessary test binaries and support files.

-- If you have not already done so, follow the instructions to Configuring a Computer for Testing and Debugging.
+- If you have not already done so, follow the instructions to Provision a computer for driver deployment and testing (WDK 8.1).

 - Connect the device that you want to test to the test computer or computers.